GIT-Oxone/W11-Dotfiles/Zen/Guide.md

 # Customization of Zen:

 Once you are on this screen, click on the three dots in the top-right corner and go to Settings.
 In Settings, go to the "Zen Mods" section and click on the "Import Mods" button.
-Download and import this file [ZenMods](blob:https://github.com/25c60656-1469-43a3-96bb-92402645d743)
+Download and import this file [ZenMods](https://github.com/GIT-Oxone/W11-Dotfiles/blob/main/Zen/ZenModsExport.json)
 <img width="1920" height="1035" alt="{5659B14F-B56D-487E-AFA6-9EE330DBC5F6}" src="https://github.com/user-attachments/assets/756782f5-ac6c-4290-b710-9935d231f3d2" />

+Once you've done that, you will see all my mods in your Zen Mods tab.